Combined family medicine/psychiatry curriculum

 The combined family medicine/psychiatry curriculum at UC Davis ensures that combined residents finish residency with the competency not only to practice as an excellent family physician and psychiatrist but also to fill an important but unmet need in medicine by providing excellent medical care for our chronically mental ill population.
 In our unique combined curriculum these goals are achieved through rotations and didactics that fulfill the rotational requirements of categorical family medicine and psychiatry residency.

-The combined curriculum at UC Davis consists of experiences that are shared with the psychiatry/internal medicine program and experiences unique to the psychiatry/family medicine program.
+The combined curriculum at UC Davis consists of experiences that are shared with the internal medicine/psychiatry program and experiences unique to the family and community medicine/psychiatry program.
 The shared experiences enrich and broaden the general medical educational experiences of both programs while the unique experiences highlight the specific training for the family physician.

 Family Medicine Continuity Clinic

 Residents work with family medicine and combined faculty to manage the complete primary care needs for families and individuals on their panel.
 The patient population is diverse and includes patients with Medi-Cal, Medicare and private insurance.
 During this five year longitudinal continuity clinic residents are encouraged to evaluate and manage presenting comorbid psychiatric conditions as appropriate.
 This experience encourages residents to see the "whole" patient and integrate the treatment of the psychiatric and medical issues.

 Integrated Medicine and Psychiatry Consultation Team (IMPaCT) Clinic

 In the fourth and fifth year, residents work one-half day per week with combined faculty in a "med-psych" clinic at the Family Medicine Continuity Clinic.
 These internal referrals expose residents to the role of a consultant in a family medicine setting for such common conditions as postpartum depression, childhood and adult attention deficit disorder and somatoform disorders.